 Apple Juice Diet for the Liver

-The apple juice diet for the liver refers to a liver detox, cleanse or flush, terms that are used interchangably.
+The apple juice diet for the liver refers to a liver detox, cleanse or flush, terms that are used interchangeably.
 Sometimes it is referred to as a gallstone flush.
 Apple juice is one of the key ingredients in some versions of a liver cleanse.
 Other versions rely more on olive oil or walnut oil.
-All of the apple juice diets for the cleansing of the liver share a common characteristic -- experts such as the Mayo Clinic say they don't work.
+All of the apple juice diets for the cleansing of the liver share a common characteristic -- experts such as the Nemours Foundation say they don't work.

 Modern Liver Cleanse

-Two of the modern variations of the liver cleanse -- the classic method invented by herbalist Frank Roberts in the 1950s stressed taking 1 oz. of virgin olive oil on an hourly basis and with an empty stomach -- make extensive use of apple juice.
+There are two variations of the liver cleanse.
+The classic method, invented by herbalist Frank Roberts in the 1950s, stresses taking 1 ounce of virgin olive oil on an hourly basis and with an empty stomach.
+The second version makes extensive use of apple juice.
 One version advises you to drink lots of apple juice and eat only fruits and vegetables for two days.
-Then you drink 1 to 2 tbsp. of Epson salt with water, 1/2 cup of olive oil and some lemon juice.
-Another version asks you to drink fresh apple juice for three days, along with lots of raw salad and unprocessed fruit, followed by 4 tbsp. of Epsom salts mixed in four cups of water, followed by fresh grapefruit and lemon juice.
+Then you drink 1 to 2 tablespoons of Epson salt with water, 1/2 cup of olive oil and some lemon juice.
+Another version asks you to drink fresh apple juice for three days, along with lots of raw salad and unprocessed fruit, followed by 4 tablespoons of Epsom salts mixed in four cups of water, followed by fresh grapefruit and lemon juice.

 Theory